Shell Environment on the Cluster

 Important

-We recommend keeping .bashrc unchanged when using Discovery.
+We recommend keeping .bashrc unchanged when using Explorer.
 You can source environment shell scripts or load modules directly inside your job instead.
 This approach can prevent some runtime errors from loading incompatible modules, setting environment variables incorrectly, or mixing multiple software and Conda environments.

 Editing your .bashrc file